This article on the best Albanian food was first published in November 2018 and updated in January 2020.

 With such great conditions, it is no surprise that the meat in Albania tastes so good, even if simply grilled on an open fire with nothing more than some olive oil.

 Talking of which, kebabs are a type of grilled meat that is extremely popular in Albania.
-Like in the many other countries where it is also eaten, kebabs are usually served on a skewer, in between pieces of vegetables, and that differentiates them from regular grilled meat.
+Like in the many other countries where it is also eaten, like Azerbaijan, Montenegro or even South Africa, kebabs are usually served on a skewer, in between pieces of vegetables, and that differentiates them from regular grilled meat.

 Kebabs can be made of beef, pork, lamb or even chicken, like in the photo above, and you can usually choose how many you want.